Vedashree25/Student-Management-LLM/README.md

    git clone https://github.com/Vedashree25/Student-Management-LLM.git
    cd Student-Management-LLM
 =======
-# Student Management System with LLM
+# Student Management using LLM

-## Project Overview
+## Overview

-This project is a student management system that leverages a Large Language Model (LLM) to provide book recommendations and answer student queries.
-It uses Streamlit for the frontend and is deployable on Firebase.

-## Features

-- Instruction-based agent for book and student-related queries.
-- Suggests answers and recommends books, papers, and articles based on queries.
-- Logging of user interactions.
+The item being developed is a student management system that uses an LLM (large language model) to recommend books and respond to enquiries from students.
+It can be deployed on Firebase and has a frontend built with Streamlit.

 ## Prerequisites